Ergotropic advantage in a measurement-fueled quantum heat engine: Coupled-qubits working medium

 \subsection{Four-stroke cycle}

 For comparison, we also consider the four-stroke cycle \cite{YiJ2017, DAS2019} that does not involve the ergotropic stroke.
 It implies the occupation probabilities in AP-2 are given by $p^{\rm{PM}}_{n}$.
-The expressions for heat and work in different stages can be obtained by replacing each $p_n'$ with $p^{{\rm PM}}_{n}$ in the expressions for the five-stroke cycle as in Sec. \ref{model}.
+The expressions for $W_2$ and $Q_{\rm res}$ are obtained by replacing $p_n'$ with $p^{{\rm PM}}_{n}$ in the corresponding expressions for the five-stroke cycle as in Sec. \ref{model}.
 Thus, the total work extracted can be expressed as:

-For the two-qubits system and with z-z measurements, we obtain So, the net work output of the four-stroke cycle is zero.
+For the two-qubits system and with z-z measurements, we obtain that the net work output of the four-stroke cycle is zero.
 This feature was noted in Ref. \cite{DAS2019} for z-z projective measurements and we affirm it for generalized measurements too.
 Thus, we can conclude that the ergotropy stroke improves the performance of the engine based on generalized z-z measurements.